demulab/divide_files/README.md

 # divide_files
-Divide all data into training data and test data for YOLO.
+Divide all data into training data and test data, and make a test.list and a training.list for for training of YOLO.

-##Compile:
+## Compile:
 ```
 gcc -o divide_files divide_files.c
 ```

-##Usage:
+## Usage:
 ```
 ./divide_files [portion]
 ```